jj5/mini-project/src/JMP001-jj5/README.md

 copyright symbol © or an uppercase Greek Omega Ω and so on.

 Note: this implementation is a fairly bare bones proof-of-concept implementation.
 A fuller implementation would include support for more than twelve symbols.
-Also it would be nice to figure out how support might be added for Linux or Apple operating systems.
+Also it would be nice to figure out how support might be added for Apple operating systems.

 I covered this project on my YouTube channel [@InTheLabWithJayJay](https://www.youtube.com/@InTheLabWithJayJay)